gdscmoi/Technical-Courses-Resource-Hub/README.md

 Feel free to connect with our community for additional support, feedback, or questions.
 You can reach out through our GDG On Campus channels or leave feedback through issues on GitHub.

+---

-Happy learning, and let's build a stronger tech community together! 🚀
+Happy learning, and let’s build a stronger tech community together! 🚀